 Summer Mountain Skills

-Comprehensive mountain skills courses designed to boost your skills and confidence for walking in the mountains in summer conditions.
-Choose from a focus on either navigation techniques or movement skills for more technical routes including scrambling.
+Comprehensive mountain skills courses accredited by Mountain Training designed to boost your skills and confidence for walking in the mountains in summer conditions.

-The courses run over three days, this enables plenty of time to gain new knowledge and to put it into practice.
+The course runs over three days, this enables plenty of time to gain new knowledge and to put it into practice.
 Therefore, ensuring you leave feeling able to continue using these skills independently.
 They involve a variety of different practical sessions as well as at least one full journey day through the mountains.

 -